PalakCh/CalculatorMobileAutomation/README.md

 Division

 #Reports
-Reports are generated in DerivWebAutomationProject\reports index.html is the report generated.
+Reports are generated in CalculatorMobileAutomation\reports index.html is the report generated.
 Any failure screenshots will be generated in this folder.